 Once you know your Ideal Client, you’ll know that the competition isn’t really competition at all, they’re just other cake makers.

-They’re not selling in your niche market
+The competition are not selling in your niche market

 Sure they may be selling geographically local to you, but are they reaching out to the same market as you?
 I would guess not.